devicetree-org/lopper/specification/README.md

 # System devicetree specification

-This directory contains the System Devicetree Specification and additional documents related to it.
+This directory contains the System Devicetree Specification.

 The specification source files are in .rst format, and can be used to generate the specification in HTML or PDF format using Sphinx (and